 Zilla Slab is our custom typeface for the Mozilla brand.
-We use it for our wordmark and as a display font for headlines.
+We use it for our wordmark and as a display font for headlines on Mozilla branded sites.
 It’s a contemporary slab serif based on Typotheque’s Tesla.
 Zilla Slab is a free, open source font available for download.

 Open Sans is our standard typeface for body copy, labels, captions, links, navigation, etc. because it’s more legible at smaller sizes than Zilla Slab, which is primarily a display font.
 Open Sans is also used as a heading/display font when the Firefox brand needs to be expressed more than the Mozilla brand.
 This open source font was designed by Steve Matteson.